DitzyKat/DitzyKat/README.md

                                                               !!
 PLEASE READ !!

-<p align="center">Since I'm in a doc now, here is my <a href="https://spamaltpage.straw.page/">RESPONSE</a> to said doc, so I can hopefully clear up everything.</p>
-<p align="center">They responded to my reponse!
-I responded again.
-Feel free to read if you'd like even more clarification, it's on the same page, just scroll down.</p>

-<p align="center"> If me or my girlfriend <a href="https://github.com/scourgesisters">scourgesisters</a> are sitting on someone, we probably don't know, just whisper us and we'll move over!
-We have a lot of people in the sonic area hidden atm, because they kept covering me and refusing to tell me what I'd done to upset them.
-I've also been told that they're lying about me, so if someone tells you something about me, please take it with a grain of salt.
-I'm happy to clear up any misconceptions there might be, as I'm very transparent about my interestes and boundaries. (they are both easily found on my carrd).
-I don't want to cause any issues or drama, I just want to clear this up.</p>
+<p p align="center">This happened months ago now; but I'm gonna keep it visible just so no misunderstandings happen.
+My <a href="https://github.com/scourgesisters">girlfriend</a> and I were put in a <a href="https://docs.google.com/document/d/1OeYdNVrhPUUuWY5ePx63WMTl1CMvlFAUmNR-lpOvrgI/edit?tab=t.0">'callout' doc</a> made by thunderbringer/rafa and his friends, <a href="https://spamaltpage.straw.page/">here's my response to that</a> if you're curious.
+If you have any questions please ask me, I'll be happy to answer.

-<p p align="center">If you do have a problem with us, please tell us!
-We won't know what we did wrong if you don't tell us.
+<p p align="center">If you do have a problem with me, please tell me!
+I won't know what I did wrong if you don't tell me.
 We're all grown adults here, let's act like it. </p>

 <p align="center">If I'm talking to someone, please don't immediately assume we're friends, we might just be chatting!
 If they are a bad person, just shoot me a whisper, thank you.</p>